Motorcycle ambulance: Poland

 In some cities of Poland, emergency units use motorcycles as emergency vehicles.
-They are useful as they are faster than car/truck in heavy traffic in the city centers.
-The motorcycles carries usually one or two persons, a first aid kit and automated external defibrillator.
-The motorcycles are equipped with radio, cargo bags, lights and sirens.
-One of the most active non-profit organisation, using motorcycles as ambulance in capital of Poland, is motorcycling foundation called Fundacja Jednym Śladem.
+They are useful as they are faster than car / truck in heavy traffic in the city centres.
+The motorcycles carry usually one or two persons, a first aid kit, and automated external defibrillator.
+The motorcycles are equipped with radio, cargo bags, lights, and sirens.
+One of the most active non-profit organisations, using motorcycles as ambulance in capital of Poland, is motorcycling foundation called Fundacja Jednym Śladem.
 Members of the foundation are first responders, and all of them support Official Polish Rescue System.

 Portugal

 Since July 2004, the National Institute of Medical Emergencies (INEM) have included motorcycle ambulances in their services.
-These fast ambulances are acting on the entire country.
+These fast ambulances are operational within the entire country.

 Serbia

 The Emergency Medical Service in Belgrade introduced a Suzuki V-Strom 650 in 2011, with the crew consisting of a motorcyclist and a doctor.
-Panniers and a top-box contain equipment for CPR, bandaging, anti-shock therapy, paramedic and other equipment.
+Panniers and a top-box contain equipment for CPR, bandaging, anti-shock therapy, paramedic, and other equipment.

 South Africa

-The South African National Roads Agency through ER24 EMS operates Motorcycle Medical Response Units, these units use a Suzuki V-Strom 650 staffed and equipped at an Intermediate Life Support level to respond on the E-Toll freeway and stabilize patients while ambulances make their way through traffic.
+The South African National Roads Agency through ER24 EMS operates Motorcycle Medical Response Units, these units use a Suzuki V-Strom 650 staffed and equipped at an Intermediate Life Support level to respond on the E-Toll freeway and stabilise patients whilst conventional ambulances make their way through traffic.

 Southern Sudan

 In March 2009, through a partnership between UNICEF and the Government of Southern Sudan, a lifeline was extended to some pregnant women with the introduction of five motorcycle ambulances in the state of Eastern Equatoria.

 The UNICEF Annual Report 2009 concluded that:

-Since the start of the UNICEF pilot study additional motorcycle ambulances have been delivered to the region using a Not On Our Watch Awards Grant to U.S. Fund for UNICEF with the aim of Reducing Maternal Mortality Rates in Southern Sudan.
+Since the start of the UNICEF pilot study, additional motorcycle ambulances have been delivered to the region using a Not On Our Watch Awards grant to U.S. fund for UNICEF with the aim of reducing maternal mortality rates in Southern Sudan.